jamesjewson/portfolio/README.txt

 This is my first website built with extra strong attention to detail, clarity, and a clean, professional look.
 In this site will be links to my portfolio projects.

-Some ways this site differs (or will differ in the future) from the template listed below:
-X-Increased opening transition time
-X-Different text
-x-New Background
-X-Added form submission
--On scroll, go from section to section
-X-Add new icon
--Add cleaned up todo list
--